mike99mac/minimy-mike99mac/README.md

 ### Get a Google API key

 You need a Google Speech API key in order to be able to convert speech to text.
+An alternative is to use a different STT engine.

 Get one from: https://console.cloud.google.com/freetrial/signup/tos

-Once you get your key, copy it to the default location ``/home/pi/minimy/install/my-google-key.json``.
+Once you get your key, copy it to ``/home/pi/minimy/install/my-google-key.json``.

 ## Run Minimy
 The scripts **``startminimy``** and **``stopminimy``** are used to start and stop processes.
-Each skill and service run in their own process space and use the message bus or file system to synchronize.
+Each skill and service run as processes and use the message bus or file system to synchronize.
 Their output is written to the ``logs/`` directory under the main install directory.

 The system relies on the environment variables ``PYTHONPATH, SVA_BASE_DIR`` and ``GOOGLE_APPLICATION_CREDENTIALS`` which are set in **``startminimy``**